dustinpfister/blog_posts/_posts/linux-bash-builtin.md

 ### [2.3 - The eval command](/2021/02/09/linux-eval/)

 Eval is a way to evaluate a string value as a bash command.
+There are some other ways to go about dong the same thing though such as calling the bash command itself and using the -c option with bash as a way to run a string that is a bash command.

 ### [2.4 - type command](/2021/02/11/linux-type/)